lupyuen/pinetime-rust-mynewt/rust/app/src/dfutest.md

 1. __Connect to PineTime and List Firmware Images__

+    Next we connect to PineTime over Bluetooth LE and list the firmware images stored in PineTime's Internal Flash ROM (Active Firmware) and External SPI Flash (Standby Firmware).

-    Note that we're using the `--loglevel debug` option, which shows all Bluetooth packets...
+    Note that we're using the `--loglevel debug` option, which shows all Bluetooth request and response packets.

     ```bash
     sudo ./newtmgr image list -c pinetime --loglevel debug